teardownM/client/README.md

 * C# SDK (.NET 6)

 ## How to build
+1. Create an environment variable called `SLEDGE_ROOT_DIR`, it should be set to your sledge dir where mods, sledge.exe, etc.. is`
-1. Navigate to your sledge/mods folder
+2. Navigate to your sledge/mods folder
-2. Clone this repository inside
+3. Clone this repository inside
-3. Create a folder in `mods` called `TeardownM`
+4. Create a folder in `mods` called `TeardownM`
-4. Copy `client/TeardownM/dep/*.dll` into `mods/TeardownM/dependencies`
+5. Copy `client/TeardownM/dep/*.dll` into `mods/TeardownM/dependencies`
-5. Run `build.bat`
+6. Run `build.bat`
-6. Run sledge.exe
+7. Run sledge.exe

 ## Contribution:
 There should be an active todo list of issues and tasks.